OICR/softeng-blog/_posts/kevin_hartmann/2017-07-31-Why-Siri-Cant-Code.md

 Ten years ago, I read an article entitled _Why Johnny Can't Code_.
 I wasn't very interested in the question.
 At the time, and even more so today, I was much more interested in something else.

-You see, I didn't care very much about why our kids could (or couldn't) develop code of the type we used to write when was a young boy, using the same tools that I had used.
-Instead, what I wanted to know was: _"Why have those tools for writing and managing code have advanced relatively little over the past thirty years?"_
+You see, I didn't care very much about why our kids could (or couldn't) develop code of the type we used to write when I was a young boy, using the same tools that I had used.
+Instead, what I wanted to know was: _"Why have those tools for writing and managing code advanced relatively little over the past thirty years?"_

 As a boy, I often wondered if, when, and how, we could eventually be able to give over the task of writing and managing code to the computers themselves.
 Today, I still wonder.
 Why can't computers write code for us?

 It's still a good question, I think.
-Fifty or sixty years ago, when people first starting trying to answer it, the answer was fairly obvious.
+Fifty or sixty years ago, when people first started trying to answer it, the answer was fairly obvious.
 Researchers knew, back then, that their computers couldn't out-do a human programmer at programming,  because their hardware simply didn't have enough processing power, and no one had done enough research yet on the software side to know if such a thing could be done.

 Today, that situation has drastically changed.
-Hardware and software is, without exaggeration, over one trillion times more powerful on modern hardware than it was when Artificial Intelligence research in the 1950s.
+Hardware and software is, without exaggeration, over one trillion times more powerful on modern hardware than it was when Artificial Intelligence research began in the 1950s.
 Modern research into _"artificially intelligent"_ programs, (often called simply _AIs_) has quietly become wildly successful.

 Right now, we have powerful computer programs that have solved problems that researchers in the 1950s weren't even sure could ever be solved by anyone other than a human being.
 Chess grandmasters have already been beaten by AI programs.
 Decades ago, computers had already "learned" how to read scanned-in text, and recognize the data within it.
 These days, our programs are even able to talk, and they're starting to understand speech, too!